0xLunatic/AthenaQuizzer/README.md

 ## Commands

-- `/quiz start`: Start an instant quiz with a random question.
+- `/quizzer start`: Start an instant quiz with a random question.
-- `/quiz interval <seconds>`: Set the interval time for regular quizzes.
+- `/quizzer reload`: To reload config.

 ## Configuration